 As I mentioned above, soccer does not split the game into quarters but into two halves of 45 minutes instead.

-A soccer game is played over a total of 90 minutes, with a few minutes often added on the end to compensate for any stoppages in play during the game.
+A soccer game is played over a total of 90 minutes, with a few minutes often added at the end to compensate for any stoppages in play during the game.

 But 90 minutes is a long time to play an intense and competitive game without a break.